 The Company has investments in debt securities which contain a payment-in-kind or "PIK" interest provision.
-PIK interest is computed at the contractual rate specified in each investment agreement and added to the principal balance of the investment and recorded as income.
+PIK interest is computed at the contractual rate specified in each investment agreement and added to the principal balance of the investment and recorded as income

-Fee income consists of the monthly collateral management fees that the Company receives in connection with its debt investments and the accreted portion of the debt origination and exit fees.
+Fee income consists of the monthly collateral management fees that the Company receives in connection with its debt investments and the accreted portion of the debt origination fees.
 The Company capitalizes upfront loan origination fees received in connection with investments.
-The unearned fee income from such fees is accreted into fee income based on the effective interest method over the life of the investment.
-In connection with its investment, the Company sometimes receives nominal cost equity that is valued as part of the negotiation process with the particular portfolio company.
-When the Company receives nominal cost equity, the Company allocates its cost basis in its investment between its debt securities and its nominal cost equity at the time of origination.
-Any resulting discount from recording the loan is accreted into fee income over the life of the loan.
+The unearned fee income from such fees is accreted into fee income, based on the straight line method or effective interest method as applicable, over the life of the investment.